-Caring for the dogs, cats, and pocket pets of Watkinsville, GA and beyond
+Caring for the dogs and cats of Watkinsville, GA and beyond

-Barber Creek Veterinary Hospital is a full-service veterinary clinic for small animals, mainly dogs and cats.
-We also treat rabbits, ferrets, and even pocket pets, such as rats, guinea pigs, and chinchillas.
+Barber Creek Veterinary Hospital is a full-service veterinary clinic for dogs and cats.

 Your pet’s ongoing care is more important than you think.
 From their first visit to their senior years, we’ll put together a comprehensive health plan built just for them.